mmfrenkel/pinnochios-pizza/README.md

   <img src="./site_images/admin.png" width="700" title="Admin Page">
 </p>

+Additionally, only administrators have access to editing the database through the `/admin` endpoint of the web application, made available by Django (see more below).
+Any item in the database model (see more below) can be edited, created, and deleted from this admin interface.

 ## III.
 Website Components

 ### Django

 This application uses Django, a high-level python framework for web development.
-Django facilitates in (1) the creation of a database and migrations of the database model, (2) configuration of routes (3) templating of html pages (as above) and (3) sending emails to  website users, among other features.
+Django facilitates in (1) the creation of a database and migrations of the database model, (2) configuration of routes (3) templating of html pages (as above) and (4) sending emails to  website users, among other features.
 This Django project utilizes only one app, `orders`.

 #### a.
 Database Model